enricolazzari/firebird-mysql-delphi-sync-tool/README.md

 ### MySQL Driver

-It is **mandatory** to use the **32-bit** `libmysql.dll` driver.
-Since the Delphi IDE used is a 32-bit environment, the database connection driver must match the same architecture to ensure compatibility.
-Download link: https://dev.mysql.com/downloads/connector/c/
+It is **mandatory** to use the **32-bit** `libmysql.dll` driver if you use the Delphi IDE in a 32-bit environment, the database connection driver must match the same architecture to ensure compatibility.
+Download link: https://dev.mysql.com/downloads/connector/c/ .
+If that`s not the case, you might not need to install that.

 ## ⚙️ Setup and Usage